Alec Gargett

 (13.0_Algae_Solution)

-The South Australian Research and Development Institute (SARDI) is our state equivalent to the CSIRO, but unlike the CSIRO it is not independent from other departments.
-It is part of the Department of Primary Industries and Regions (PIRSA), which is effectively the mining and farming department.
-This creates an inherent conflict of interest, since objective research will not always favour the mining and farming industries.
+The South Australian Research and Development Institute (SARDI) is our state equivalent to the CSIRO, but unlike the CSIRO it is part of another department, the Department of Primary Industries and Regions (PIRSA), which is effectively the mining and farming department.
+This creates an inherent conflict of interest, since research cannot be unbiased if it's all designed to benefit the mining and farming industries.
 In fact, in many cases such as the algae crisis, our farming industry has a strong interest in preventing good research and honest communication about the causes of this crisis.

 We need to:

-13.3.3 Lead the world in reducing climate crisis pollution from transport and agriculture (the two main pollution sectors in South Australia) as detailed in 14.0_Clean_Air below.
+• 14.1 Lead the world in reducing climate crisis pollution, including from transport and agriculture (the two main pollution sectors in South Australia) as detailed in 14.0_Clean_Air below.

 Reduce traffic congestion, air pollution and climate crisis pollution